Safety & AccessibilityEvents and experiences at the Lighthouse

-For your safety, all persons must be able to climb unassisted and may not be carried up the Lighthouse tower.
+All persons must be able to climb unassisted and may not be carried up the Lighthouse tower.
 Children must be 48” or taller.
-No spike heeled shoes or bare feet are permitted on tour.
+Children under the age of 16 must be accompanied by an adult to climb the Lighthouse.
 The tower climb is strenuous: persons with health considerations do so at their own discretion and risk.
 We reserve the right to refuse admission to any intoxicated person for any Lighthouse tour.

 Please be aware that all Lighthouses are not owned and operated in the same manner.
 The Jupiter Inlet Lighthouse & Museum is located in Lighthouse Park on both town and federal property, and is a federally designated “Outstanding Natural Area.”
 Each park complies with local, state and federal rules.

 Please keep valuable items locked and out of site in your vehicle.
 If you notice any suspicious unattended items, parcels or bags, please inform the Gift Shop staff.

-A base tour to the Lighthouse tower is available and the distance of the path leading from the museum to the Lighthouse deck is approximately one-quarter of a mile.
+A base tour to the Lighthouse tower is available and the distance of the path leading from the admissions to the Lighthouse deck is approximately one-quarter of a mile.
 A Lighthouse Tour guide book is available for non-climbers at the admissions desk.
 These guide books are provided for use during the tour and must be returned to the admissions desk at the end of the Lighthouse Tour.

-The deck is wheelchair accessible and provides access to view the Keepers’ Workshop, Banyan Tree, Cistern and view of the Jupiter Inlet and Lighthouse grounds.
-However, the light station is an historic site and certain areas are accessible only by stairs, including the tower.
-There are 34 steps up a hill leading to the base of the tower.
-Upon request at the registration desk, materials describing the climb and tower top views will be provided to non-climbing visitors who choose to remain at the shaded deck .
+The Lighthouse deck is wheelchair accessible and provides access to view the Keepers Workshop, Banyan Tree, Cistern and view of the Jupiter Inlet and Lighthouse grounds.
+However, the light station is an historic site and certain areas are accessible only by stairs, including the Lighthouse tower.
+From the deck, there are 34 steps up a hill leading to the base of the Lighthouse tower.
+Upon request at the registration desk, materials describing the climb and tower top views will be provided to non-climbing visitors who choose to remain at the shaded deck.
+The indoors Keepers Workshop exhibit, provides interactive exhibits about the Lighthouse and the Keepers.

 Pets and therapy dogs are not permitted in Lighthouse Park, in the Museum or on Tour.